alexandercameronh/dsp/statistics/5-1-blue_men.md

 >> First, the values in inches needed to be convertered to cm (I used Google).
 Then calculated the difference between the two CDF's at those values.
 Just about 34% of men are in this range.

+>> (code for this problem is available in the uploaded ipython notebook: Stats+Exercise+Solutions.ipynb)